hadi-alnehlawi/Securrency/README.md

 ### Migrate ###
 We need to run and deploy a [web applicaiton](https://github.com/komarserjio/notejam/tree/master/flask) connected to postgresdb on kubernetes cluser [minikube](https://minikube.sigs.k8s.io/docs/start/).

-The applicaiton was designed in monolothic and our role to deploy it as microservice by a Helm chart.

 #### Build ####
 It is required to build the applicaiton first - named as `goeople`.
 Therefore, the applicaiton was dockerized into a contianer and pushed to [DockerHub](https://hub.docker.com/) container registery - the blow is option and might be skipeed while the images are build
 1. Login to docker hub regitery.